Wayward Sons (band): Even Up the Score

 The band used the downtime created by the pandemic to work on their third album Even Up the Score, again penned by Jepson with contributions from all members.
 Once again recorded at Vale Studios, this time around much of the work was handled by Jepson at his home studio "Strangeplace" due to restrictions caused by the Covid pandemic.
 During the production phase, it was announced that Dave Kemp would no longer be an active part of the band due to health issues.
 A decision was made not to replace him and the band would continue to record and perform live as a four piece.

 On 6 August 2021, Jepson featured in an hour-long interview by music journalist Rocktavia for the Rocknews website, giving details about himself, the band, and the upcoming album with a view to promoting to an international audience.

 After the release of singles "Big Day", "Faith In Fools", "Even Up the Score" and "Bloody Typical", the third album was released on 8 October 2021 and immediately placed at number 2 in the UK Rock & Metal Charts, number 6 in the UK Independent Charts, and number 19 in the UK Vinyl Charts.
 It reached number 98 on the UK national chart.
 A third comic-book was released with the album, containing new material alongside reworked content from the first two episodes.
 Jepson produced a track-by-track guide to the album which was published on LouderSound's "Classic Rock" website.

 Score Settled (E.P)

-7 Track E.P.
-Released on June 17, 2022.
-The EP follows the release of their latest studio album, "Even Up The Score" which came out in October 2021.
-The track features three new, unreleased songs that were recorded during the sessions for "Even Up The Score" as well as three tracks that were previously only released on a physical format, and a live studio version of a track previously released as a studio bonus track in Japan.
+The seven-track "Score Settled" EP followed the release of their third studio album, Even Up The Score, which was released on October 2021.
+Released on 17 June 2022, it featured three new, unreleased songs that were recorded during the sessions for Even Up The Score as well as three tracks that were previously only released on a physical format, and a live studio version of a track previously released as a studio bonus track in Japan.